flumeapp/help.flumeapp.com/views/upload.md

 - Use the <kbd>Upload > Select a Cover Image…</kbd> macOS Menu Bar item.
 - Tap the cover image <img src="/views/assets/coverimage.png" width="20" height="20" /> button in the [Touch Bar.](//misc/touchbar.md)

-Use the slider to select a position in the video as the cover image.
+Use the video scrubber in the cover image view or [Touch Bar](//misc/touchbar.md) to select a position in the video as the cover image.

 ------